Oh the Caucasus!

 When it comes to paying for things in Georgia and Armenia, you want to ensure you’re not being charged overseas transaction fees or getting poor exchange rates when using your card abroad, which is why I always take my Wise card away with me wherever I travel.

-The easy way to spend abroad with real exchange rates, no markups and no sneaky transaction fees, you can use your Wise card just like a debit card here, and it links easily with Google and Apple pay.
+The easy way to spend abroad with real exchange rates, no markups and no sneaky ATM fees, you can use your Wise card just like a debit card here, and it links easily with Google and Apple pay.
 Grab yours here.

 Second Store of Cash in Small Thin Purse